 - Preheat the air fryer to 375°F (190°C).

-- Arrange the breaded pickles in a single layer in the air fryer basket, making sure they are not overcrowded.
+- Place them in a single layer in the air fryer basket.
+Dont crowd them or they wont get crispy.

-- Cook for 10-12 minutes, flipping halfway through, or until they are golden brown and crispy.
+- Cook for 10–12 minutes, flipping them halfway through, until theyre golden and crunchy.

 4.2 Tips for the Perfect Air Fryer Fried Pickles

-- Even Coating: Make sure each pickle slice is evenly coated in the breading mixture for maximum crunch.
+- Even Coating: Make sure each pickle is fully covered for max crunch.

 Section 5: Variations and Add-ons